 - Type Of Roach – Depending on the cockroach species, different methods need to be deployed to control the cockroach infestation.
 German cockroaches are some of the most resilient species and can require multiple treatments to eradicate them.

 - Scope Of Infestation – Is it a relatively new infestation or one that has developed and taken over your home?
 The larger the infestation is, the more time and resources will need to be put against it.

 - Location of Infestation – Cockroaches are drawn to moist, warm areas, typically found in hard-to-reach areas, including under floorboards, behind stoves, in crawlspaces, and more.

 If you think you have an infestation, a professional cockroach pest control technician will visit your home to determine the costs.
 Call us today to get a professional cockroach extermination quote.

 About Willard’s Pest Control

-Willard’s Pest Control Company, established in 1987 as a one-person family operation.
-Today, 32 years later, we are a growing family run cockroach exterminator company employing 30+ people for our pest control services.
+Willard’s Pest Control Company was established in 1987 as a one-person family operation.
+Today, 32 years later, we are a growing family run exterminator company employing 30+ people for our pest control services.
 We specialize in all types of pest treatment services, including bed bugs, ants, cockroaches, and more.

-We believe in providing safe, honest work to the Seattle community people and are actively involved in the Washington State Pest Management Association.
-Through this association, we work to promote professionalism and safety within the roach extermination industry.
+We believe in providing safe, honest work to the Greater Puget Sound and Kittitas County communities and are actively involved in the Washington State Pest Management Association.
+Through this association, we work to promote professionalism and safety within the extermination industry.